rust-lang/rfcs/text/0000-inferred-type-aliases.md

 to understand what the implementation does.

 To generate the definition of `type Strategy`,
-100s of lines of code are required inside the procedural macro corresponding to `#[derive(Arbitrary)]`.
+100s of lines of code is required inside the procedural macro corresponding to `#[derive(Arbitrary)]`.
 This *greatly* complicates the development of the macro.